psavery/random_number_generator/README.md

-Program generates a list of random integers.
+Program generates a vector of random integers.

 After downloading, simply type "make" to install.